Marine Bilge Pumps: The Ultimate Guide for Ships

 That’s why you should get the biggest bilge pump you can get.

 One misconception a lot of people have is that smaller boats can get away with a small pump.
-This is not true.
-Smaller boats will need the biggest pump they can get since their small hulls will fill up with water much faster than large ships.
+Smaller boats will need the largest pump they can get since their small hulls will fill up with water much faster than large ships.

 That said, you also have to be reasonable.
 Smaller boats won’t have space for an enormous and heavy pump.
 Consider the pump’s size and weight when choosing because it might be too bulky for your boat.